5 Days in Sydney Itinerary (Free PDF Download)

 Day 2 – From the Harbour to the Sea

-Morning – Start the day at Barangaroo – you can take the train to Wynyard and follow the signs to the waterfront, or use the new Sydney Metro (M1 Line) which connects Martin Place, Gadigal (Pitt St), and Barangaroo in under 3 minutes.
+Start the day at Barangaroo.
+Take the train to Wynyard and follow the signs to the waterfront, or use the Sydney Metro (M1 Line), which connects Martin Place, Gadigal (Pitt St), and Barangaroo in under three minutes.

 Barangaroo

-2026 Update: The world-class new Sydney Fish Market opened in January 2026 at Blackwattle Bay.
-If you love seafood and architecture, consider taking the Light Rail (L1) from Darling Harbour to Wentworth Park to see this stunning building before heading to Watson’s Bay.
-It’s worth the detour.
+The new Sydney Fish Market opened in January 2026 at Blackwattle Bay.
+If you’re interested in seafood or architecture, it’s worth taking the Light Rail (L1) from Darling Harbour to Wentworth Park before heading to Watson’s Bay.

-After you have built up some sustenance for the day ahead, jump on the ferry from Barangaroo Wharf (or Pyrmont Wharf if you visited the Fish Market) to Circular Quay.
+After breakfast, jump on the ferry from Barangaroo Wharf, or from Pyrmont Wharf if you visited the Fish Market first.

 I recommend this particular ferry route because the journey gives you a chance to visit both the western and eastern side of the harbour.
 Stopping at Balmain, Milsons Point and Circular Quay.
 From here, join a Watson’s Bay ferry.